praneeth552/Jobfinder/README.md

 Tackleit is packed with features designed for a modern, efficient, and personalized job hunt:

--   **🤖 Hyper-Personalized Recommendations**: At its core, the platform leverages a sophisticated AI model that analyzes both a user's detailed, manually-entered preferences and the parsed contents of their uploaded resume to deliver hyper-personalized job recommendations.
+-   **🤖 Hyper-Personalized Recommendations**:At its core, the platform leverages a sophisticated AI model that analyzes both a user's detailed, manually-entered preferences and the parsed contents of their uploaded resume to deliver hyper-personalized job recommendations.
 This dual-analysis approach ensures maximum relevance.
 -   **📄 Intelligent Resume Parsing**: Instantly parse your resume (CV) to automatically fill out your skills, roles, and experience, saving you time and effort.
 -   **💸 Freemium Model**: A flexible two-tier system designed to suit your needs.
     -   **Free Plan**: Get monthly AI job recommendations and resume parsing.